ivanceras/sauron/examples/progressive-rendering/README.md

 # Progressive rendering example

 This example showcases sauron's server-side rendering capability.
-This also showcase `jss!` macro which lets you easily compose css style dynamically in the server.
-The goal of this setup is to have a consistent look when the page is rendered from the server and even after the dynamic part is loaded and re-rendered on the client.
+The goal of this setup is to have a consistent look when the page loaded from the server and when it is re-rendered in the client.
 This is accomplished by rendering the page with the same data in the server as in the client.